wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-via-crs.md

 #### HTTPRoute resource

-Note that we do not define filter with `ExtensionRef` type as we did for resource level interceptors.
+Note that we do not define filter with `ExtensionRef` type as we did for operation level interceptors.

 ```
 apiVersion: gateway.networking.k8s.io/v1beta1